-An active trading market for our common stock may not continue to be developed or sustained.
+An active trading market for our common stock may never develop or be sustained.

-Our common stock began trading on the Nasdaq Global Select Market on October 22, 2021.
-Given the limited trading history of our common stock, there is a risk that an active trading market for our shares may not continue to develop or be sustained.
-If an active market for our common stock does not continue to develop or is not sustained, it may be difficult for our stockholders to sell their shares without depressing the market price for the shares, or at all.
+Although our common stock is listed on the Nasdaq Global Select Market, an active trading market for our shares may never develop or be sustained.
+As a result, it may be difficult for our stockholders to sell their shares without depressing the market price for the shares, or at all.